skoolkid/pyskool/man/pyskool.py.rst

 --create-sounds
   Create the sound files required by the game in ``~/.pyskool/sounds`` and exit.

---get-images
-  Get any missing images required by the game and exit.

 -i, --inidir `INIDIR`
   Read ini files from this directory instead of ``ini/%{gamedir}``.